a5hik/ng-sortable/README.md

 ###### Horizontal Sorting:

 Horizontal Drag and Drop can be achieved using the same Library.
-The Column dispaly can be tweaked to have horizonatal items and the same can be achieved via some CSS tweaks (like making the column display style to "inline-block").
+The Column display can be tweaked to have horizonatal items and the same can be achieved via some CSS tweaks (like making the column display style to "inline-block").
 Added a sample in the demo source (refer plunker.css/js/html).

 ###### Enable/Disable Drag at Runtime:

 The Drag can be controlled at runtime and you can enable/disable it by setting the "isEnabled" property to true or false.

-    <sortable isEnabled="true">..</div>
+    <div as-sortable isEnabled="true">..</div>

 ##### Testing: